CodeByStef/Deduplik/README.md

 > [!CAUTION]
 > The purpose of this tool is to **selectively DELETE files!**\
-> Altought files are sent by default to the Recycle Bin, make sure you have an **up to date BACKUP** of your files.
+> Altought files are sent by default to the Recycle Bin, make sure your **BACKUPS** are up to date!

-## Getting started:
+## How to use:
 + Using Windows File Explorer, drag and drop folders unto your Workspace.
 + Scan files by clicking the red button.
 + Tag files with desired action - Keep, Remove or Not Sure for later review.
 + Clean duplicate files by clicking the green button.

 > [!TIP]
-> Use Keep This and Remove Others
+> Use Keep and Remove Others
-> + It will tag the current file(s) to Keep
+> + It tags the current file(s) as to Keep
-> + It will also tag the 'other' corresponding duplicate file to Remove
+> + It also tags the 'other' copies as to Remove
 >
 > All that with just one click!